-Following 1-step instructions is a big part of our daily functioning and is more prevalent than we initially realize.
-We can see how this simple and basic skill can be applicable for work and academic tasks, as well as in social situations.
-Following a 1-step instruction paves the way for following more complex requests with additional steps.
+Following 1-step instructions is a huge part of our daily routines, and it’s more prevalent than we probably realize.
+We can teach 1-step instructions using ABA.
+For example, if you’re doing arts and crafts with a learner, a 1-step instruction you can give is, “Pass me the scissors.”
+This simple and basic skill can be applicable to work and academic tasks, as well as in social situations.

-The teacher calls out to the class, “Get your history and geography notebooks, then sit at your desk.”.
+Following a 1-step instruction then paves the way for following more complex requests with additional steps.
+For example, a teacher calls out to the class, “Get your history and geography notebooks, then sit at your desk.”

-Why Are Instructions Important?
+Why Are 1-Step Instructions in ABA Important?

-As you can tell from the examples above, following instructions is part of our everyday activities.
+Following instructions is part of our everyday activities.
 If we want our learners to excel in the classroom, the workforce, as well as socially, then we need to start with simple 1-step instructions.

 How Can We Accomplish This?